stackforge/openstack-sdk-php/tutorial.md

 This section of the tutorial describes how you can write PHP code to interact with the Object Storage service.

+## Authenticating to Object Storage

+There are two ways to authenticate to Object Storage:

+- Legacy Swift authentication
+- Control Services authentication (Coming soon!)

+For legacy swift authentication, you will need to use your Account ID and your secret Key, along with the URL to the Object Storage endpoint.
+If you are an existing HP Cloud customer, you can find all of this information on your management dashboard.

 ### Using Stream Wrappers

 There are two main methods for accessing HPCloud through this library.